B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 The Administrative Team reserves the right to select and, if necessary, permanently remove players from the server.
 We base our decisions on attitude, behavior, toxicity, and other relevant aspects.
 Our goal is to maintain a pleasant environment for all users, and individuals who cause issues will be excluded.

+### <a id="1.5"></a><span style="color: #0088CC">1.5 Obligation to Record AUDIO-VIDEO Footage</span>

+To ensure fairness and transparency in Roleplay sessions, all players are required to constantly record their gameplay in the form of AUDIO-VIDEO footage.

+<span style="color:yellowgreen">✔ **Specific Rules:** </span>
+- The recording must include both video and audio to be used as evidence in case of complaints.
+- Recordings must be kept for a minimum period of **72 hours** from the moment of the game session.
+- The recording must be of reasonable quality (without excessive lag, clear and intelligible sound).
+- It is forbidden to modify, cut, or alter the recording in a way that may distort the truth.

+<span style="color:red">⚠ **Sanctions:** </span>
+- The absence of a valid recording in the event of a complaint may result in **the cancellation of one's own evidence** and **possible sanctions**.
+- If a player refuses or is unable to provide the recording in a situation where it is requested, they may be sanctioned according to the violated rules. <span style="color:yellowgreen">(Ex.
+If you are accused of MetaGaming and you do not have the recording to prove otherwise, you will be sanctioned for MG).</span>

 ## <a id="2"></a><span style="color: #0088CC">CAP.
 2 BASIC RULES</span>

 ### <a id="2.1"></a><span style="color: #0088CC">2.1 In Character (IC)</span>